Kleidukos/munihac-2024-effectful/slides.md

 ::: notes
 Effectful makes use of efficient data structures, like `SmallMutableArray`, Strict `IORef` and `MVar` to avoid space leaks.

+As such, the performance need not to be just decent but very good.
+It makes use of IORefs, and low-level Haskell constructs like mutable arrays.
 :::

 ---